andrew/ultimate-awesome/README.md

 - [practice-jquery-programming-projects](https://github.com/labex-labs/practice-jquery-programming-projects) - [Practice jQuery Programming Projects] This repository collects 13 of programming projects for jQuery. jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.
 It is free, open-source software using the permi.
 - [practice-kubernetes-programming-courses](https://github.com/labex-labs/practice-kubernetes-programming-courses) - Kubernetes Programming Courses | This repo collects 1 of programming courses for Kubernetes.
 Kubernetes is the leading container orchestration platform.
 This Skill Tree offers a comprehensive learning path for mastering Kubernetes.
 Perfect for DevOps beginners, it provides a clear roadmap to unde.
 - [practice-kubernetes-programming-projects](https://github.com/labex-labs/practice-kubernetes-programming-projects) - [Practice Kubernetes Programming Projects] This repository collects 13 of programming projects for Kubernetes.
 Kubernetes is an open-source container orchestration system for automating deployment, scaling, and management of containerized applications.
 In this skill tree, you'll learn how to use .
-- [practice-linux-programming-projects](https://github.com/labex-labs/practice-linux-programming-projects) - Practice Linux Programming Projects | This repo collects 29 of programming projects for Linux.
-Linux is a powerful, open-source operating system.
-This Skill Tree offers a comprehensive learning path for mastering Linux administration.
-Perfect for IT beginners, it provides a clear roadmap to under.
 - [practice-matplotlib-programming-courses](https://github.com/labex-labs/practice-matplotlib-programming-courses) - Matplotlib Programming Courses | This repo collects 3 of programming courses for Matplotlib.
 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 This Skill Tree offers a structured learning path for mastering data visualization with Matpl.
 - [practice-matplotlib-programming-projects](https://github.com/labex-labs/practice-matplotlib-programming-projects) - [Practice Matplotlib Programming Projects] This repository collects 2 of programming projects for Matplotlib.
 Matplotlib is a Python library for creating visualizations of data.
 It provides a wide range of plotting tools, including line plots, scatter plots, bar charts, histograms, and more.
 In t.
 - [practice-ml-programming-courses](https://github.com/labex-labs/practice-ml-programming-courses) - Machine Learning Programming Courses | This repo collects 10 of programming courses for Machine Learning.
 Machine Learning is transforming industries across the globe.
 This Skill Tree presents a systematic approach to learning ML concepts and techniques.
 Designed for beginners, it provides a clea.